JakobBruenker/monadic-bang/README.md

   ```

   With the usual desugaring rules, whether you use `>>` or a new line shouldn't make a difference, but here, the first snippet will print `4`, while the second snippet will print `5`.

+  Because of this, the plugin is usually best used in situations where the order in which effects happen makes no difference.

 ## Details